mcu-tools/mcuboot/docs/design.md

 ## [Image trailer](#image-trailer)

-The bootloader uses metadata stored in the image flash memory areas to be able to determine the current state and what actions should be taken during the current boot operation.
+The bootloader uses metadata stored in the image slots to be able to determine the current state and what actions should be taken during the current boot operation.
 While swapping, some of this metadata is temporarily copied into and out of the scratch area.